Samizu Matsuki: Biography

-Matsuki became increasingly disillusioned with her marriage.
-In 1969 she divorced Berry while they were living at Calumet Air Force Station in northern Michigan.
-Uterine cancer then caused her to get a hysterectomy at age 32.
-She spent that summer in Albany, Oregon, where she submitted the winning design for the logo of the 1969 Albany Jaycees Timber Carnival.
+The spent that summer in Albany, Oregon, where she submitted the winning design for the logo of the 1969 Albany Jaycees Timber Carnival.
 This being the carnival's 25th anniversary, the theme was "passing the torch."
 Matsuki's drawing, shown here on the carnival's pinback button, depicts a young logger with hardhat and chainsaw and an elderly logger with wool cap and axe, standing behind a short bark-covered log.
 The young logger has an arm around the shoulder of his elder in a comradely fashion.

 Informed that six years would pass before she could be declared free of cancer, in 1970 she plunged into the New York fine arts cultural scene.
 By 1975 her explorations of Classical Realism had won her a gold medal at the 1970 First New York International Art Show, membership as one of the first woman artists in the hitherto men-only New York art club, the Salmagundi Club, the Grand Prix at the 1971 Locust Valley Art Show on Long Island, New York, and the Award of Excellence at the 1974 Abraham & Straus-Hempstead Art Show, "Long Island Art '74".

 Becoming less concerned about a resurgence of cancer, Matsuki, who'd become known as "the shark" by friends for her seemingly never slowing down, then worked at a more leisurely pace and stopped entering competitions.
 She returned to Oregon in 1980, where she taught at the Albany Art Center, worked on a baccalaureate at Oregon State University in nearby Corvallis, employed by the university as a janitor, and created additional drawn works.
 During a brief sojourn in California, Matsuki painted a mural at a health spa in Isla Vista.

 In 1985, Matsuki met Earth First! activist Ron Huber in Corvallis, Oregon.
 Several months later, she drew the cover art for the August 1985 edition of the Earth First!
 Journal.
 The drawing featured Huber treesitting in an old growth Douglas fir, confronted by two Linn County sheriff's deputies elevated to him by a crane.

 Matsuki married Huber in 1987.
 They moved to Cheverly, Maryland in 1988, then to Rockland, Maine in 1992.
 Neurological problems that flared up in 1991 while living in a farmhouse in Calvert County, Maryland led to a reduction in Matsuki's painting and drawing efforts for more than a decade.
 In 2006 Matsuki underwent a physical and neurological rehabilitation regimen.
 In 2010 she was diagnosed with chronic Lyme disease, stemming from as far back as 1991.

 On August 4, 2018, Matsuki died of cancer at her Rockland home.

 Two of her works,Ah... and A Celebrator are owned by collector Cristina Chan Johnston of Huntingtown, Maryland.